ietf-wg-cellar/matroska-specification/codec_specs.md

 Initialization: none

-### V_FFV1

-Codec ID: V_FFV1

-Codec Name: FF Video Codec 1

-Description: FFV1 is a lossless intra-frame video encoding format designed to efficiently compress video data in a variety of pixel formats.
-Compared to uncompressed video, FFV1 offers storage compression, frame fixity, and self-description, which makes FFV1 useful as a preservation or intermediate video format.
-[Draft FFV1 Specification](https://datatracker.ietf.org/doc/draft-ietf-cellar-ffv1/)

-Initialization: For FFV1 versions 0 or 1, `Private Data` **SHOULD NOT** be written.
-For FFV1 version 3 or greater, the `Private Data` **MUST** contain the FFV1 Configuration Record structure, as defined in https://tools.ietf.org/html/draft-ietf-cellar-ffv1-04#section-4.2, and no other data.

 ## Audio Codec Mappings

 All codecs described in this section **MUST** have a `TrackType` ([@!RFC9559, section 5.1.4.1.3]) value of "2" for audio.
 The track using these codecs **MUST** contain an `Audio` element -- EBML Path `\Segment\Tracks\TrackEntry\Audio`.

-### A_MPEG/L3
+### A_AAC/MPEG2/LC

-Codec ID: A_MPEG/L3
+Codec ID: A_AAC/MPEG2/LC

-Codec Name: MPEG Audio 1, 2, 2.5 Layer III
+Codec Name: Low Complexity

-Description: The data contain everything needed for playback in the MPEG Audio header of each frame.
-Corresponding ACM wFormatTag : 0x0055
+Description: Channel number and sample rate have to be read from the corresponding audio element.
+Audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.
+AAC audio always uses wFormatTag 0xFF.

 Initialization: none

-### A_MPEG/L2
+### A_AAC/MPEG2/LC/SBR

-Codec ID: A_MPEG/L2
+Codec ID: A_AAC/MPEG2/LC/SBR

-Codec Name: MPEG Audio 1, 2 Layer II

-Description: The data contain everything needed for playback in the MPEG Audio header of each frame.
-Corresponding ACM wFormatTag : 0x0050
+Codec Name: Low Complexity with Spectral Band Replication

+Description: Channel number and sample rate have to be read from the corresponding audio element.
+Audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.
+AAC audio always uses wFormatTag 0xFF.

 Initialization: none

-### A_MPEG/L1
+### A_AAC/MPEG2/MAIN

-Codec ID: A_MPEG/L1
+Codec ID: A_AAC/MPEG2/MAIN

-Codec Name: MPEG Audio 1, 2 Layer I
+Codec Name: MPEG2 Main Profile

-Description: The data contain everything needed for playback in the MPEG Audio header of each frame.
-Corresponding ACM wFormatTag : 0x0050
+Description: Channel number and sample rate have to be read from the corresponding audio element.
+Audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.
+AAC audio always uses wFormatTag 0xFF.

 Initialization: none

-### A_PCM/INT/BIG
+### A_AAC/MPEG2/SSR

-Codec ID: A_PCM/INT/BIG
+Codec ID: A_AAC/MPEG2/SSR

-Codec Name: PCM Integer Big Endian
+Codec Name: Scalable Sampling Rate

-Description: The audio bit depth **MUST** be read and set from the `BitDepth` element.
-Audio samples **MUST** be considered as signed values, except if the audio bit depth is 8 which **MUST** be interpreted as unsigned values.
-Corresponding ACM wFormatTag : ???
+Description: Channel number and sample rate have to be read from the corresponding audio element.
+Audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.
+AAC audio always uses wFormatTag 0xFF.

 Initialization: none

-### A_PCM/INT/LIT
+### A_AAC/MPEG4/LC

-Codec ID: A_PCM/INT/LIT
+Codec ID: A_AAC/MPEG4/LC

-Codec Name: PCM Integer Little Endian
+Codec Name: Low Complexity

-Description: The audio bit depth **MUST** be read and set from the `BitDepth` element.
-Audio samples **MUST** be considered as signed values, except if the audio bit depth is 8 which **MUST** be interpreted as unsigned values.
-Corresponding ACM wFormatTag : 0x0001
+Description: Channel number and sample rate have to be read from the corresponding audio element.
+Audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.
+AAC audio always uses wFormatTag 0xFF.

 Initialization: none

-### A_PCM/FLOAT/IEEE
+### A_AAC/MPEG4/LC/SBR

-Codec ID: A_PCM/FLOAT/IEEE
+Codec ID: A_AAC/MPEG4/LC/SBR

-Codec Name: Floating-Point, IEEE compatible
+Codec Name: Low Complexity with Spectral Band Replication

-Description: The audio bit depth **MUST** be read and set from the `BitDepth` element (32 bit in most cases).
-The floats are stored as defined in [@!IEEE.754] and in little-endian order.
-Corresponding ACM wFormatTag : 0x0003
+Description: Channel number and sample rate have to be read from the corresponding audio element.
+Audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.
+AAC audio always uses wFormatTag 0xFF.

 Initialization: none

+### A_AAC/MPEG4/LTP

+Codec ID: A_AAC/MPEG4/LTP

+Codec Name: Long Term Prediction

+Description: Channel number and sample rate have to be read from the corresponding audio element.
+Audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.
+AAC audio always uses wFormatTag 0xFF.

+Initialization: none

+### A_AAC/MPEG4/MAIN

+Codec ID: A_AAC/MPEG4/MAIN

+Codec Name: MPEG4 Main Profile

+Description: Channel number and sample rate have to be read from the corresponding audio element.
+Audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.
+AAC audio always uses wFormatTag 0xFF.

+Initialization: none

-### A_MPC
+### A_AAC/MPEG4/SSR

-Codec ID: A_MPC
+Codec ID: A_AAC/MPEG4/SSR

-Codec Name: MPC (musepack) SV8
+Codec Name: Scalable Sampling Rate

-Description: The main developer for musepack has requested that we wait until the SV8 framing has been fully defined for musepack before defining how to store it in Matroska.
+Description: Channel number and sample rate have to be read from the corresponding audio element.
+Audio stream is stripped from ADTS headers and normal Matroska frame based muxing scheme is applied.
+AAC audio always uses wFormatTag 0xFF.

+Initialization: none

 ### A_AC3